rsingh-ind/FlexClone_Artifact_Eval/README.md

 ---
 ### Tables
 ---
-- `main_tab.sh` is the master script present inside `FlexClone_Artifact_Eval/eval_scripts` directory that can be used to trigger the evaluation corresponding various tables presented in the paper.
+- `main_tab.sh` is the master script present inside `FlexClone_Artifact_Eval/eval_scripts` directory that can be used to trigger the evaluation corresponding to various tables presented in the paper.
-- `main_tab.sh` takes one command line argument:
+- `main_tab.sh` takes one command-line argument:
 	1. table number
 - Example:
 ```